myuser5215/SCyTAG/README.md

 Caldera abilities and adversary profile for the UK-Intergalactic scenario are proprietary and not included in this repository.

+### Mitigations

+Each adversary scenario is accompanied by an empirically validated mitigation, demonstrated to hold in both the full topology and the corresponding minimal cyber twin.

+#### Thief (UK-Office and Bank)

+The Thief adversary discovers sensitive files by searching for files matching specific extensions and below a size threshold.
+The mitigation relocates the target files to a hidden directory and pads each file beyond the size threshold, rendering all three target files undiscoverable by the adversary's search.
+The mitigation is applied identically in the UK-Office topology (ADMIN node) and the Bank topology (DVR node).

+#### Bank-Adversary (Bank)

+The Bank-Adversary's first ability reads a credential file from a known path on the camera/DVR node.
+The mitigation removes all filesystem access permissions from that file, causing the credential-read step to fail with a permission error.
+Because the two downstream abilities (agent transfer and agent activation) depend on the credential produced by the first ability, both are skipped and the attack chain is halted entirely.

+#### UK-Intergalactic (UK-Office)

+Two independent mitigations are applied, each targeting a different stage of the attack chain.
+The first hardens the password of the targeted user account in the web-UI host's user database, causing the adversary's offline credential-cracking step to fail and preventing any further progression.
+The second removes the Certificate Authority signing key from the VPN host, making it impossible to forge a valid VPN client certificate and blocking both the certificate-forgery step and the subsequent lateral movement step.

 ---

 ## Citation